Managing work at height permits digitally

 Risk assessment and control measures

-Risk assessment involves identifying potential hazards, evaluating the risks, and implementing appropriate control of wah risks measures to minimise the likelihood and consequences of accidents or injuries.
+Risk assessment involves identifying potential hazards, evaluating the risks, and implementing appropriate control of WAH risk measures to minimise the likelihood and consequences of accidents or injuries.

 Employers should conduct a thorough hazard identification process for managing work at height tasks, considering factors such as: